Tell us a fun fact about yourself! I’ve run 3 marathons and am training for a ½ marathon right now.

 What’s the hardest part of running your own practice?
 Knowing when to ask for help….just because I run my practice doesn’t mean I have to do everything.

 What advice do you have for those who are just starting out in this space?
 Find a mentor/accountability partner; nobody can do it all alone.
 Whether it is someone inside or outside your area, you need to find someone to share ideas with so you can have a sounding board.

 Tell us about what a typical day looks like for you?
 I wish I had a typical day; they’re all different!

-Name one change you made over the past year, personal or professional, that helped you be more successful?
+Name one personal or professional change you made over the past year that helped you be more successful.
 I hired a plan consultant to help me better service my existing book of business, allowing me to concentrate more on business development.

 What is a quote you live by?
 If the first person you meet in the morning is a jerk, they’re a jerk.
 If everybody you meet is a jerk, you’re the jerk.

 What is one trend you foresee impacting plan advisors over the next few years?
-I think increasing access to retirement plans will be a huge focus in both the industry and from Washington.
-Those who are able to serve that market at scale will be well positioned for growth going forward.
+I think increasing access to retirement plans will be a huge focus in both the industry and Washington.
+Those who are able to serve that market at scale will be well-positioned for growth going forward.